Panchananturuk1/NZWalks.API/README.md

 => Use Entity Framework Core in a code first approach

 => Apply Entity Framework Core to perform CRUD operations on a SQL Server database

+=> Apply the Repository Pattern in ASPNET Core Web API